lukibahr/stars/README.md

 ## Rust

+- [JoasASantos/NeuroSploit](https://github.com/JoasASantos/NeuroSploit) - NeuroSploit is an advanced, AI-powered penetration testing framework designed to automate and augment various aspects of offensive security operations.
+Leveraging the capabilities of large language models (LLMs).
 - [AlexsJones/llmfit](https://github.com/AlexsJones/llmfit) - Hundreds of models & providers.
 One command to find what runs on your hardware.
 - [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with one command.
 - [matthart1983/netwatch](https://github.com/matthart1983/netwatch) - Real-time network diagnostics in your terminal.
 One command, zero config, instant visibility.